tobias74/sugarloaf/README.md

 Using Service-Providers
 -----------------------

-In case a service can be preconfigured to use different dependencies, but still needs to be injected with another instance only available at runtime, the class "ManagedComponentProvider" implements a wrapper that can be called by its "provide"-Method.
+In case a service can be preconfigured to use different dependencies, but still needs to be injected with another instance only available at runtime, the class "ManagedDependencyProvider" implements a wrapper that can be called by its "provide"-Method.
 See examples in the git-repo for further information.